Zhanpeng1202/Zhanpeng1202.github.io/_pages/about.md

 social: False # includes social icons at the bottom of the page
 ---

-I am 2nd year Computer Science student at University of Pittsburgh.
+I am Zhanpeng Luo, a third year computer science major student at University of Pittsburgh (Pitt).
+I spent 2 years at Sichuan University, and then I transfer to the Univerisity of Pittsburgh.

+I am passionate about three-dimensional vision, real-time rendering and generative model.
+Specifically, I am currently work on the optimization process of gaussian splatting, towards training seamlessly on arbitrary large scene.
+I am currently supervised by Dr.Bernhard Kerbl.